H.R. 6876: Protecting Children from Foreign Mutilation Act

 3

-The sanctions apply to three categories of foreign persons: members of the World Professional Association for Transgender Health, duly licensed physicians involved in the covered care, and owners or operators of clinics, hospitals, pharmacies, or medical institutions that perform, prescribe, or facilitate it.
+The bill names three categories: members of WPATH, licensed physicians involved in the targeted care, and the owners or operators of clinics, hospitals, pharmacies, or other medical institutions involved in it.
+Membership in the association alone is enough to qualify.

 4

-The bill defines "chemical or surgical mutilation" to include puberty blockers such as GnRH agonists, sex hormones including androgen blockers, estrogen, progesterone, and testosterone, and surgeries that alter appearance or remove or alter sexual organs so they no longer correspond to the person's sex.
+The bill defines "chemical or surgical mutilation" to include puberty blockers such as GnRH agonists, sex hormones including androgen blockers, estrogen, progesterone, and testosterone, and surgeries that change appearance or alter or remove sexual organs.
+It defines sex as fixed at conception as male or female.

 5

-The bill excludes several categories from the definition, including treatment for verifiable disorders of sexual development listed as 46 XX with virilization, 46 XY with undervirilization, or the presence of both ovarian and testicular tissue, plus detransition treatment and care for infection, injury, congenital anomalies, or acute high-mortality illness.
+The bill excludes care for verifiable disorders of sexual development — it lists 46 XX with virilization, 46 XY with undervirilization, and having both ovarian and testicular tissue — plus treatment for injury, infection, congenital anomalies, acute high-mortality illness, and detransition treatment.

 6